appcypher/awesome-wasm-langs/README.md

 * [Mono](https://github.com/mono/mono/tree/master/sdks/wasm) - an open source implementation of Microsoft's .NET Framework based on the ECMA standards for C# and the Common Language Runtime.
 For a real-work example, see this repository which contains the [Windows 10 calculator](https://github.com/nventive/calculator).
 The application is built using standard C++ 11 and C++/CX, with a calculation engine that dates back from 1995.
 Made by possible with mono via [Uno Platform](https://platform.uno/a-piece-of-windows-10-is-now-running-on-webassembly-natively-on-ios-and-android/).
 * [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor) - a web UI framework using C#/Razor and HTML, running client-side via WebAssembly.
 Source is maintained on [ASP.Net Core](https://github.com/dotnet/aspnetcore) repo.
 * [Bolero](https://fsbolero.io/) - Bolero brings Blazor to F# developers with an easy to use Model-View-Update architecture, HTML combinators, hot reloaded templates, type-safe endpoints, advanced routing and remoting capabilities, and more.
+* [NativeAOT-LLVM](https://github.com/dotnet/runtimelab/tree/feature/NativeAOT-LLVM) - an experimental fork of the CoreCLR .NET runtime that compiles .NET applications into single-file executables, with the primary target being WASM

 --------------------